-In order to process applications for streamlining under SB 35, the City provides the Affordable Housing SB-35 Project Supplemental Application, which is submitted concurrently with the Master Plan Project Application.
+In order to process applications for streamlining under SB 35, the City provides the Affordable Housing SB-35 Project Supplemental Application, which is submitted concurrently with the Master Planning Application Form (the standard application that must be submitted for all residential developments or other planning projects).
 This application process provides permit streamlining for eligible projects.
 The approval process allows ministerial review and omits CEQA analysis requirement along with CUPs or other discretionary entitlements.
 Program B-2.1 includes actions continue streamlining of SB 35 housing applications.